 5 Common Great Pyrenees Health Concerns

-With that in mind, these dogs make amazing best buddies given proper care and attention.
 Before welcoming one of these large furry friends into your family, it’s important to understand the breed’s health history.
 Below, we’ll share 5 of the most common Great Pyrenees health concerns.

 Hip Dysplasia